ilya0/manageme/README.md

 - automated music manager sending emails to promotors and people that need to be upkept with

 - section to create epk or press kit

+- need to develop a way to store everything

+- users and data schemas
+- automation of everything
+- Maybe use react for front end?
+So I can learn it

+- need to talk to more musicians and managers
+-